 Additional Circuits

-Figure 12 shows an application circuit using a wide input voltage range.
-The design parameters are similar to those given for the design example, with a larger value output inductor and a lower closed-loop crossover frequency.
+Figure 12 and Figure 13 show application circuits using wide input voltage ranges.
+The design parameters are similar to those given for the design example, with a larger value output inductor and a lower closed loop crossover frequency.